List of unmade episodes of The X-Files: Season 1

 After the success of the series' first monster-of-the-week episode, "Squeeze", Doug Hutchison, who portrayed the episode's antagonist Eugene Victor Tooms, wrote a prequel to the episode entitled "Dark He Was and Golden-Eyed" and sent it to series creator Chris Carter.
-Hutchison reportedly loved his role and admitted that “I was adamant about coming back on the show".
+Hutchison reportedly loved his role and "was adamant about coming back on the show".
 However, the script was returned unread for legal reasons.
-Hutchison’s version of Tooms differed significantly from episode writers Glen Morgan and James Wong’s character.
-Hutchison later explained that he envisioned Tooms as "an experiment to find out how I could remain so young and immortal; he was infused with a drug that backfired and ended up escaping the asylum.
+Hutchison's version of Tooms differed significantly from episode writers Glen Morgan and James Wong’s character.
+Hutchison later explained that he envisioned Tooms as "an experiment to find out how I could remain so young and immortal; he was infused with a drug that backfired and ended up escaping [an] asylum.
 So now he’s eating livers like M&Ms – he’s on a rampage!"
-He further explained that the abandoned script revealed that Tooms was the incarnation of "a ravenous, liver-eating Central American Indian God".
-Furthermore, his script featured "a lot of flashbacks" as well as a confrontation between Tooms and Dana Scully near the end.
+The script further revealed that Tooms was the incarnation of "a ravenous, liver-eating Central American Indian God", and it would have culminated in a confrontation between Tooms and Dana Scully.